insure logo

 What are typical hurricane insurance deductibles?

-Remember, your deductible is the amount you pay out-of-pocket before your insurance pays its share of a claim.
+Remember, your deductible is the out-of-pocket amount before your insurance pays its share of a claim.
 In Florida, insurers will apply your hurricane deductible on an annual basis.
 This means if you had to submit multiple claims due to numerous storms, you’d only have to meet the hurricane insurance deductible once per calendar year.

-You need both standard homeowners insurance and flood insurance to have complete hurricane insurance coverage, as long as your home policy also covers wind damage.
+You need both standard homeowners insurance and flood insurance to have complete hurricane insurance coverage, and possibly additional windstorm coverage.
 Flood insurance costs vary by your location.
 Insurance for a home in a flood zone will cost more than a home outside of a flood area.

-The National Flood Insurance Program (NFIP) reports that the average cost of flood insurance in 2021 is $958 per year, or $80 a month, However, in a low-risk area, you might pay as little as $550.
+The National Flood Insurance Program (NFIP) reports that the average cost of flood insurance is $859 per year.

-For nearly every ZIP code in the country, Insure.com’s analysis of rates from top insurers found the average cost of homeowners insurance to be $2,285 for a home insurance policy with $300,000 in dwelling coverage and $100,000 in liability insurance.
-If you bump up liability to $300,000, the national average cost is $2,305.
+For nearly every ZIP code in the country, Insure.com’s analysis of rates from top insurers found the average cost of homeowners insurance to be $2,601 for a home insurance policy with $300,000 in dwelling coverage and $300,000 in liability insurance.

 Can you get hurricane insurance during hurricane season?

-You can buy hurricane insurance at any time of year unless there’s a storm barreling down in your area.
-Flood insurance policies don’t take effect immediately—typically 30 days after you buy the policy.
-Remember too that once the federal government issues a tropical storm or hurricane watch, your insurance company will no longer offer additional insurance coverage.
+You can buy hurricane insurance at any time of year.
+However, a moratorium goes into place when the federal government issues a tropical storm or hurricane watch, during which your insurance company will no longer offer additional insurance coverage.

 Is my home covered for hurricane damage if I leave it?